woocommerce/woocommerce/packages/js/create-woo-extension/README.md

 wp-env start # Start Wordpress environment
 ```

-Go to the WordPress plugins page and activate the plugin.
+See the new plugin activated from the WordPress plugins page and navigate to http://localhost:8888/wp-admin/admin.php?page=wc-admin&path=%2Fmy-extension-name to check it out.

 ## Development